 The B.S. degree in psychology is a program for students interested in a wide range of psychology professions.
 For those students interested in pursuing a career immediately after graduation they will gain a wealth of experiences in the applied aspects of psychology that will easily transfer well to various professions.
 Also, those interested in obtaining advance degrees will have a strong theoretical foundation for the fields of psychology, law, business, medicine and a wide range of other graduate degrees.

-View the course catalog requirements in psychology.
+View the course catalog requirements for psychology under the School of Liberal Arts.

 A graduate of the psychology major will be able to: